raph-amiard/raph-amiard.github.com/ClojureScriptLua.md

 ### Deliverables

 - A fork of the master branch of the ClojureScript compiler in which the two first phases of the implementation plan, and eventually the fifth, are realized.
+If the decision is made to merge the produced code into ClojureScript, a jira patch will be produced.
 - A new backend developed in a separate repository, able to compile ClojureScript code to Lua according to phases 3 and 4.

 ### Timeline